-Many scheduling strategies of EVs for improving the service efficiency of plug-in charging stations have been proposed [5]-[12].
+Many scheduling strategies of EVs for improving the service efficiency of plug-in charging stations have been proposed [5-12].
 Generally, they recommend target charging stations, which result in the minimum charging time cost (i.e., charger seeking time before reaching their target charging station plus non-charging (waiting) time at the charging station), to EVs based on current status of charging stations (e.g., location, number of available chargers).
 However, their charging time cost is estimated based on current traffic status.
 If the availability (i.e., number of available chargers) of the target charging station or the traffic on the road segments to the station changes, the EVs may suffer from traffic congestion and a long charging time cost.
 What's more, these methods are not applicable for in-motion wireless chargers due to different charging approaches.
 For example, before busy charging times, the chargers may be non-congested.
 However, if legions of EVs drive to the currently "optimal recommended wireless charger lane" (i.e., the wireless charger lane with the shortest estimated charging time cost), they may crowd into the wireless charger lane or the road segments connecting the chargers simultaneously.
-Such competition for the wireless charger lane may result in traffic congestion.
-Since congestion will greatly decrease EVs' passing velocity at the wireless charger lane [2], it will result in less EVs passing through the charger lane during a unit time (i.e., degraded charger service efficiency).
+Such competition for the wireless charger lane may result in traffic congestion, which will greatly deteriorate the service efficiency of the charger lane.